 Blooming All Over: Springtime Beauty From The Bay To Big Sur

-The Bay Area is another great place to check out spring wildflowers.
-Visitors in the area should take advantage of the clear skies and mild springtime temps because they won’t stick around once summer begins.
-A couple of the best trails in the Bay Area include Edgewood County Park & Natural Preserve and Chimney Rock Trail at Point Reyes.
+The Bay Area is another great place to see spring wildflowers.
+Visitors should take advantage of the clear skies and mild springtime temperatures, as they won’t stay around once summer begins.

 Surf, Sand, And Summertime